devrnt/school-native-apps/README.md

 School project for the subject 'Native Apps: Android'.

-This Android application creates a possibilty to post something (small) on a 'virtual' pinboard for a corresponding city/village in Belgium.
-This project was created on 6 October 2018.
+This Android application makes it possible to post a 'post-it' on a 'virtual' pinboard for a corresponding city/village in Belgium.
+This project was created on 6/10/2018.

 ## Getting Started